-Children's Female Support worker - Complex Care - Stirminster Newton, Dorset
+Children's Female Support Worker - Complex Care - Marnhill, Dorset

-Pulse Community Healthcare has an exciting opportunity for a dedicated and enthusiastic support worker to assist our young male client living with a spinal condition.
+Pulse Community Healthcare is searching for a caring and enthusiastic female support worker to assist our young female client living with a respiratory condition.

-The successful support worker will provide personal care as well as deal with any interventions our client may have.
-You will need to have respect and dignity whilst providing care for our client.
-Specialist respiratory training will be provided, giving you the chance to acquire new skills in order to meet all requirements for the role.
+The successful support worker will provide personal care as well as any interventions our client may have; you will need to have a considerate approach whilst providing care for our client.
+As a leading complex care agency, we are proud to offer specialist respiratory training, giving you the chance to acquire the skills required.

-We have various day and night shifts working Monday to Sunday.
-For this role we are offering a competitive pay rate of £9 to £12 per hour.
+We have part time shifts working Monday to Sunday with a competitive pay rate of £9.00 to £12.00 per hour.

 Due to the nature of the package and shift times a UK driving licence and access to a vehicle would be essential.